Sarah Crossman

 GPO Box 2100, ADELAIDE, SA, 5001

-Sarah currently works as a Research Assistant in the Sport, Health, Activity, Performance and Exercise (SHAPE) Research Centre.
-She has both quantitative and qualitative research skills having designed and administered online surveys and interviews with young people, adults, and key sporting club stakeholders to better understand how sporting clubs support young people’s mental health.
-She has analytical experience with SPSS and has performed detailed thematic analyses of interview data.
+Sarah has both quantitative and qualitative research skills having designed and administered online surveys, interviews and focus groups with young people, adults, and key sporting club stakeholders to better understand how clubs support participation and mental health outcomes.
+She has analytical experience with SPSS and has performed detailed thematic and content analyses of qualitative data.

 Qualifications